 Library Services

-The Robert W. Van Houten Library, NJIT’s university library, is located in the Central Avenue Building (CAB) and serves as the primary facility for researching, studying, and browsing physical materials and online resources.
-In 1997, the Van Houten Library created the Information Commons, a computer lab with over 100+ computer workstations.
-Today, it also houses the Information Training Lab, the Leir Data Observatory, and the IST Service Desk.
+The Robert W. Van Houten Library, NJIT’s main university library, is located in the Central Avenue Building (CAB).
+It serves as the primary space for research, study, and access to both physical collections and online resources.
+Established in 1997, the Information Commons includes more than 100 computer workstations and has since expanded to include the Information Training Lab, the Leir Data Observatory, and the IST Service Desk.

-The Barbara and Leonard Littman Architecture & Design Library, a university library branch, is located in Weston Hall.
-It maintains a digital and physical core collection of materials on architecture, art, and design: books, journals, maps, architectural drawings, various media, and models.
-The Littman Library also houses the Digital Scholarship Lab, Mostoller Reading Room, and Materials Library, a collection of materials samples.
+The Barbara and Leonard Littman Architecture & Design Library, a branch library located in Weston Hall, supports architecture, art, and design disciplines.
+Its collections include books, journals, maps, architectural drawings, media, and models in both digital and physical formats.
+The Littman Library also houses the Digital Scholarship Lab, the Mostoller Reading Room, and the Materials Library, which features material samples for hands-on learning.

 Learning Spaces